immad84/store-parts-exercise-main/README.md

 8. Type cd frontend
 9. Type npm install.
 This will install all the dependencies and takes some time.
 After the installation run the following command.
 10. Type npm start
+11. Open http://localhost:3000 to view it in the browser.

 ## Available Scripts